thiyangt/ThiTal/content/home/data_import.md

 +++
-# Selected Publications widget.
+# data science widget.
-# This widget displays publications from `content/publication/` which have
+# This widget displays publications from `content/software/` which have
 # `selected = true` in their `+++` front matter.
 widget = "publications_selected"
 active = true